alicht/rspec-testing/README.md

 #### Understanding Test Output

-When you run the tests with the `learn` command you're going to see the results of the test in your console.
+When you run the tests you're going to see the results of the test in your console.
 RSpec will report on what is working and what is broken and why.

-When you run this lab's test suite with `learn`, before writing any solution code in `current_age_for_birth_year.rb`, you'll see output similar to:
+When you run this lab's test suite, before writing any solution code in `current_age_for_birth_year.rb`, you'll see output similar to:

 ```bash
 current_age_for_birth_year method